chrisrink10/mumpy/README.md

     Hello, world!
     mumpy > write "Hello, " write "world!"
     Hello, world!

+All non-conditional commands (conditional commands are `IF`, `ELSE`, and `FOR`) permit the caller to affix a post-conditional.
+This is an expression which evaluates to a truth value (see Expressions below).
+If the expression evaluates True, then the command proceeds with any arguments.
+If the expression evaluates as False, then the command will not be executed by the interpreter.
+While the post-conditional is a very powerful tool, callers should be careful to recognize that the scope of the conditional for the command _is just the command_.
+Line-scoped conditionals are performed with the `IF` or `ELSE` commands.

+    mumpy > write:(0) "This will not output." mumpy > write:(0) "Nor will this." write:(1) "But this will!"
+    But this will!
+    mumpy > write:(0) "All arguments ","are affected!" mumpy > write:(10*4) "This expression evaluates to true!"
+    This expression evaluates to true!

 ### Data Types
 Strictly speaking, the only data type in MUMPS is the string.
 MUMPS does